mzmine/mzmine_documentation/docs/module_docs/norm_intensity/norm_intensity.md

 and the normalization functions are stored with the feature list so that they can be automatically re-applied to features added later (gap filling, manual integration).

-## Recommended citations

-!!! info

-    When using mzmine for your work, please consider citing:<br>
-    Schmid R., Heuckeroth S., Korf A., et al. Integrative analysis of multimodal mass spectrometry data in MZmine 3, Nature Biotechnology (2023), doi:10.1038/s41587-023-01690-2.

 ---

 ## Parameters